Coronavirus in questions and answersArticle

-In Prague, you can use two EUC Laboratories collection points.
+In Prague, you can use three EUC Laboratories collection points.
 It is necessary to make an appointment for testing.

 Prague 5, Kartouzská 204/6 (EUC Clinic, building B, ground floor), which is open from Monday to Friday between 8:00 and 13:00.